DimensionDev/PayGasX/DOC/Workflow.md

 ![preparation](preparation.png)

 `Verifying paymaster` could sponsor transaction for qualified users.
 This paymaster will be used in two operations: `approve()` and `addDeposit()`.
 These two operation should be done in advance (especially for first-time user).
-Here, we must pay attention to the abuse of our verifying paymaster since we sponsor users for free even though our users are qualified.
-Our solution is to parse `calldata` in `UserOperation` to ensure it calls the right contract and right function.
+Here, we must pay attention to the abuse of our verifying paymaster even though our users are qualified since we sponsor users for free.
+Our solution is to parse `callData` in `UserOperation` to ensure it calls the right contract and right function.
+Check [data structure of `UserOperation.callData`]

 ### Execution Stage